gajus/fuss/README.md

  * @param string $app_id App ID.
  * @param string $app_secret App secret.
  */
-$app = new Gajus\Puss\App('your app ID', 'your app secret');
+$app = new Gajus\Fuss\App('your app ID', 'your app secret');
 ```

-> In the original Facebook PHP SDK, [`FacebookSession::setDefaultApplication`](https://developers.facebook.com/docs/php/gettingstarted/4.0.0#init) is used to set the default app credentials statically, making them accessible for future calls without needing to reference an equivalent of the `Gajus\Puss\App` instance.
+> In the original Facebook PHP SDK, [`FacebookSession::setDefaultApplication`](https://developers.facebook.com/docs/php/gettingstarted/4.0.0#init) is used to set the default app credentials statically, making them accessible for future calls without needing to reference an equivalent of the `Gajus\Fuss\App` instance.

 ## Get the Signed Request

-The [signed request](https://developers.facebook.com/docs/reference/login/signed-request/) is encapsulated in the `Gajus\Puss\SignedRequest` entity.
+The [signed request](https://developers.facebook.com/docs/reference/login/signed-request/) is encapsulated in the `Gajus\Fuss\SignedRequest` entity.
 It is available via an instance of `App` when either of the following is true:

 * The signed request was received via the `$_POST['signed_request']`.
 * The signed request is present in the user session.